BrianMitchL/brianm.me/about.md

 description: Extended Résumé
 ---

-*A more formal résumé can be found [here](https://github.com/BrianMitchL/resume/raw/master/resume.pdf).*
+*A more formal résumé can be found on [GitHub](https://github.com/BrianMitchL/resume/raw/master/resume.pdf).*

 I am interested in web and iOS development.
 I also have experience with Java and Python development as well as Linux system administration.
 I am fairly proficient in a Terminal and enjoy tinkering and configuring things.
 I also am an experienced lighting designer and programmer on ETC EOS family consoles.